Parallel Parenting vs. Co-Parenting

 It will always require a period of adjustment for children who adapt to living in two separate homes.
 Parents will need to be proactive and tailor their approach when helping children acclimatize to the new reality.

 For younger children, reassure them that both parents love them equally, even if they no longer love each other.
 Then, show them this is true by not putting them in the middle, and keeping any disagreements you have with each other outside the child's view.
 Treat your spouse in a cordial manner whenever the children are around.
 Try to be enthusiastic any time your child has a visit with the other parent – or at a minimum, be neutral and let your child express their own feelings.

 As they grow older, children will inevitably have more complex schedules and will feel less dependent on their parents for transportation.
 Be accommodating and work together with your child and the other parent as their needs change.
 Encourage their friendships and try to create an openness for the other parent to be involved in your child's social life.
 A child who has the same ability to bond with their friends at each parent's home will be more well-adjusted and have stronger relationships with each parent as a result.
 Finally, work together with the other parent to slowly encourage more independence from your child.
 It is important that they spend time on their own or at other friend's houses.
 Coordinate schedules so that one parent does not feel like they are sacrificing all their benefits for the sake of a good social life.

-If you are facing a divorce and want to know more about co-parenting vs. parallel parenting, get in touch with the Law Offices of Peter Van Aulen for a free, initial consultation today at 201-845-7400.
+If you are facing a divorce and want to know more about co-parenting vs. parallel parenting, get in touch with the Law Offices of Peter Van Aulen for an initial consultation today at 201-845-7400.